 The climate on the Lower Peninsula features four distinct seasons.
-Spring and fall are ideal with high temperatures in the 70s and lows in the 50s and 60s.
-Summers are hot and humid but tempered by breezes off the river and easy access to the water.
-Winters can be cold but are generally mild with highs in the 40s and lows dipping into the 30s.
-Average rainfall is 47 inches per year, and average snowfall is 6 inches per year.
+Spring and fall are ideal, with high temperatures in the 70s and lows in the 50s and 60s.
+Summers are hot and humid but tempered by breezes off of Ware Creek and easy access to the water.
+Winters can be cold but are generally mild, with highs in the 40s and lows dipping into the 30s.
+The average rainfall is 47 inches per year, and the average snowfall is six inches per year.